-Coat Colours Part 3b: The Army of Montrose
+Coat Colours Part 3b: The Army of Montrose and the Irish

 I suppose this post was inevitable; I started wondering what colour palette I would need to use to paint my forthcoming Montrose army.
 I've already investigated coat colours, general dye colours and how that roughly translates to paint codes, but I needed a rough idea of tartan colours, shirts and in particular those colours favoured by the Irish.